 I saw a recent poll out that cited that more than half of all Americans dream of owning a business.
 That was a stunner for me since most know how hard it is to eke out a profit and how many hours are involved in making that happen.
 For most, there are three possible options that make sense: starting a business, buying a franchise, or buying an existing business.
 All have their pros and cons, and the choice depends on the specific needs, goals, and expectations of each individual.

-Yet, it is my belief that almost everyone should open a business of some sort in their lifetime no matter the cost.
+Yet, it is my belief that almost everyone should start a business of some sort in their lifetime no matter the cost.
 No matter if it is a home-business selling party supply or a full-on C Corp.
 It can be one of the most rewarding experiences that you will even endeavor into if you really plan and buy smart.
 One key thought to share with you that you need to really make an effective plan to feel the pain of what can be a turtle-like-slowness period to profit.

 How to Buy a Business Opportunity – I also wrote an article not long ago that anyone who is thinking of buying a business opportunity, maybe a Distributorship, a Route, a Dealership, A Licensee Opportunity or even a Franchise should read: Who Should NOT Buy a Business Opportunity or Franchise?